Below is a brief overview of selected online course providers. You will find their video courses in our directory.

 Our conclusion: Very specialized provider with a focus on practical training of IT programming skills, especially for beginners.

 The MOOC platform edX is one of the most renowned providers in online education.
 It was founded in 2012 by Harvard University and MIT, and in cooperation with more than 90 international partner institutions offers mostly free courses for students and professionals from all over the world. edX teaches hundreds of courses from numerous different subjects.
 Teaching institutions such as universities, international organizations and companies can also use the open-source platform "Open edX" to create their own learning content.
 The non-profit organization edX is one of the most innovative MOOC providers and, in addition to offering online courses, attaches great importance to research and innovation in e-learning.
 MIT professor Anant Agarwal , who taught the first edX MOOC with more than 150,000 students at that time, is one of the most prominent pioneers of MOOCs.
 More than 10 million learners have already taken part in the courses.
+A detailed profile about edX can be found here.

 Our conclusion: One of the major global MOOC platforms besides Coursera (see above); constantly developing new MOOC technologies and certificate options.